 Ted Koppel and Sam Donaldson probably said it best, and we tend to believe in a version of it here at the blog.
 Roughly paraphrased, they said:

 If the people on both sides of an issue write to us and tell us that we are biased toward the other side, then we know we are doing something right here at ABC News.

 Similarly, if both artifact collectors and professional archaeologists are unhappy from time to time about what we are saying or doing here at the blog, then we know we are doing something right.

 Finally, we realize that some of the language in the four preceding posts on the Jimmy Carter Clause in ARPA may ruffle the feathers of some artifact collectors.
 For example, some might be put off by the phrase “nail their hides to the wall.”
 We used that language for a reason.
 Watch this brief video clip from the movie Star Trek IV:

 The phrase “nail their hides to the wall” was common in the local culture of Middle Tennessee when our blog owner was growing up in the 1950s and 1960s, and it was one of his dad’s favorite expressions.
 This colorful metaphor, as Spock might call it, was not used to offend a person, but rather to impress upon a person the intense gravity of an offense and the severity of the punishment that such an offense would likely attract.
 Using this phrase was our way of saying that the cultural resource management (CRM) staffs at federal agencies take the federal CRM statutes and regulations very seriously, and they are now oriented toward strong enforcement, meaning mercy might not be in the cards if a collector gets arrested on federal property.
 It is important for artifact collectors to know that and take it very seriously.
-We thought the colorful metaphor would help to better register that fact in the minds of collectors.
+We thought this colorful metaphor about down-home animal hide tanning would be memorable and help artifact collectors to better register that serious fact in their minds.